Household Hazardous Waste Collection Events

 There is a disposal ban on a host of electronic devices, which is covered in the final provision of the Pennsylvania Covered Device Recycling Act, signed into law by former Gov. Ed Rendell in 2010.
 As mandated by the CDRA, it will become illegal for desktop computers, laptop computers, computer monitors, computer peripherals such as printers, keyboards, and mouses, tablets like iPads and Kindles, and televisions with viewable screens larger than four inches to be disposed of in state landfills.
 All of that “e-waste” must be recycled instead.
 Cell phones and PDAs are exempt from the law.

-Each county as well as Tredyffrin Township sponsor E-cycling events throughout the year.
-See the PDF below for the Chester County 2015 calendar of recycling events and watch the Tredyffrin Township website for scheduled E-cycling events.
+See the PDF below for the Chester County 2020 Household Hazardous Waste calendar and continue to watch the Tredyffrin Township website for scheduled E-cycling events.

 - Household Hazardous Waste Accepted Materials [PDF]

 All Year-Round Drop-off Sites